phillipsj/DailyPortalUpdate/readme.md

 Development Environment
 =======================

 The application was developed using MonoDevelop and the Mono 2.10.8 framework.
-The application should run the .NET framework without issue.
+The application should run on the .NET framework without issue.

 Dependencies
 ------------